-- Explain the concepts of random sampling, statistical inference and sampling distribution, and state and use basic sampling distributions. - Describe the main methods of estimation and the main properties of estimators, and apply them. - Construct confidence intervals for unknown parameters and Test hypotheses. - Investigate linear relationships between variables using correlation analysis and regression analysis. - Explain the concepts of analysis of variance and use them.
+- CO1: explain the concepts of random sampling, statistical inference and sampling distribution, and state and use basic sampling distributions. - CO2: Describe the main methods of estimation and the main properties of estimators, and apply them. - CO3: Construct confidence intervals for unknown parameters - CO4: define the test statistics and Test the hypotheses. - CO5: Investigate linear relationships between variables using correlation analysis and regression analysis. - CO6: Explain the concepts of analysis of variance and use them.